 Required permission

-Listing and exporting the audit trail requires the view_audit_trail permission on the caller’s role.
-The built-in Admin and Read Only roles include this permission; Developer does not.
+Listing and exporting the audit trail requires the View audit trail permission on the caller’s role.
+All four built-in roles (Admin, Developer, Security, Read Only) include this permission.
 See Roles and permissions for the full permission matrix.

 Retention

 Audit entries are append-only and persist indefinitely on the org.
-There is no automatic TTL or archival - once written, an event is permanent.
-If you need to surface long-windowed compliance reports, the API supports arbitrary date ranges.
+There is no automatic TTL or archival.
+Once written, an event is permanent.
+The dashboard supports arbitrary date ranges if you need to pull long-windowed compliance reports.

 FAQ

 No. Inference traffic flows through a separate request-log surface (and the Security alerts feed).
-The audit trail covers control-plane mutations only - settings changes, role assignments, key creation, etc.
+The audit trail covers administrative mutations only, such as settings changes, role assignments, and key creation.

-Use the CSV export or call GET /api/audit-trail/ from a scheduled job and forward the JSON to your SIEM.
+Use the CSV export from the dashboard and forward it to your SIEM.
 There is no native webhook stream today.

 Entries are denormalized at write time, so user_name, user_email, role_name, organization_name remain populated on the row even after the referenced entity is deleted.
 The FK columns (user_id, organization_id) are set to null via ON DELETE SET NULL.

-No. The table is append-only and write-time only - events are emitted by handlers during mutations and cannot be inserted retroactively from the public API.
+No. The table is append-only and write-time only.
+Events are emitted during the mutation that triggers them and cannot be inserted retroactively.

 Next steps